-The Authority will begin the annual reexamination process at least 120 days in advance of its scheduled effective date.
+The Authority will begin the annual reexamination process 120 days in advance of its scheduled effective date.
 The Authority will schedule annual reexamination effective dates to coincide with the family's anniversary date.

-Anniversary date is defined as 12 months from the effective date of the family's last annual reexamination or the first day of the first calendar month after the new admission., during a family's first year in the program, from the effective date of the family's initial examination (admission).
+Anniversary date is defined as 12 months from the effective date of the family's last annual reexamination or, during a family's first year in the program, from the effective date of the family's initial examination (admission).